 Cayuga-Onondaga BOCES currently offers online courses to component school districts that are interested in providing additional educational opportunities to their students.
 In return, students can earn high school credit by taking online courses.
+In addition we also offer students the ability to earn college credits/to take college courses.

-AIDABILITY: BOCES CHARGE BASIS: Per District Base Fee and Per Student/Per Semester or Per Slot
+CHARGE BASIS: Per District Base Fee and Per Student/Per Semester or Per Slot AIDABILITY: BOCES

-RESOURCE CENTER FOR THE GIFTED | 451
+RESOURCE CENTER FOR THE GIFTED I 451